ministryofjustice/fb-specification/documentation/process.md

 We build a digital service by representing it as data.

-By creating this data using consistent definitions (the build-time “logical” representation), we can then generate the service using generic frontend elements and backend components (the run-time  "physical instantiation") rather than through bespoke development.
+By creating this data using consistent definitions (the build-time “logical” representation), we can then generate the service using generic frontend components and backend components (the run-time "physical instantiation") rather than through bespoke development.

 This approach is known as metadata-driven design.